When should I introduce solid foods to my baby?

 Iron is especially important from 6 months.
 Great options are:

 - nut pastes — such as peanut butter

 - healthy fats and oils

 Iron-fortified cereal and green leafy vegetables are also essential.

 If you are planning to offer your baby a vegan or vegetarian diet, speak to an Accredited Practising Dietitian before getting started.

 Which is better — bought or homemade food?

 Many babies eat a combination of homemade and bought food.
-Store-bought food is convienant and easy to prepare.
+Store-bought food is convenient and easy to prepare.
 It's also handy for when you are not at home or travelling.
-When buying store-bought food for your baby, read the labels and try to avoid foods that are high in sugar and salt.
+When buying store-bought food for your baby, read the labels.
+Try to avoid foods that are high in sugar and salt.

 For more information on how to introduce solid foods, check with your child health nurse, or call Pregnancy, Birth and Baby on 1800 882 436 to talk to a maternal child health nurse.

 Call Pregnancy, Birth and Baby to speak to a maternal child health nurse on 1800 882 436 or video call.
 Available 7am to midnight (AET), 7 days a week.